vigneshbabun-pp/Document-Submission-Portal/README.md

 Solution:
 Implements a Power platform solution can help to reduce manual effort upto 4 mins per document to process and reduce human errors.

+Components:
+1. Canvas apps for document submission
+2. AI Builder to extract information from the uploaded document
+3. Model Driven apps for quality review of the submitted documents
+4. Power automate flows to notify to document submitter if any issues with the uploaded document.
+5. Power BI dashboard to visualize the data